 In order to proceed with an undertaking identified as subject to the collector road screening process (CR) in the column titled Eligible for Screening in Table A: Municipal Roads Projects, a proponent must either (i) carry out the process for a Schedule B or C project, as applicable; or (ii) undertake the Archaeological Assessment Screening Process and Collector Road Screening Process and follow the directions provided for each of the screenings.
-If the outcome of the screening process is that the project is exempt from the requirements of the EAA, the proponent may proceed with the undertaking without further application of the EAA.
-If the outcome of the screening processes is that the undertaking is not exempt, the proponent must complete the Schedule B or Schedule C process, as applicable (refer to the columns under Class EA in the table).
+If the outcome of the screening proceed with the undertaking without further application of the EAA, the proponent must complete the Schedule B or Schedule C process, as applicable (refer to the columns under Class EA in the table).